TikhonJelvis/RL-book/book/chapter1/chapter1.md

   * `expected_value(Die(6))` would be fine
   * `expected_value(Coin())` (where `Coin` is a `Distribution[str]`) would be a type error

-Using `expected_value` on a distribution with non-numeric outcomes would raise a `TypeError` at runtime.
+Using `expected_value` on a distribution with non-numeric outcomes would raise a type error at runtime.
 Having this highlighted in the editor can save us time—we see the mistake right away, rather than waiting for tests to run—and will catch the problem even if our test suite doesn't.

 [^type-variable-names]: Traditionally, type variables have one-letter capitalized names—although it's perfectly fine to use full words if that would make the code clearer.